Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Online Betting in Europe

-As a whole, Europe leads the world in terms of legalization, regulation, and innovation in online betting.
-The region ranks as the largest overall market for gambling revenue and continues to plow ahead thanks to favorable gaming laws and high disposable income levels.
+As a whole, Europe leads the world in legalization, regulation, and innovation of online betting.
+The region ranks as the largest overall market for gambling revenue and continues to grow thanks to favorable laws and high disposable income levels.

-As one would expect, in a healthy market, there is considerable competition.
+Europe is also a healthy market with considerable competition.
 Only the most well-managed and highly trusted operators have what it takes to earn a place among the best European betting sites.

 Several European Union member states were among the first countries in the world to legalize online gambling.
-Chief among these is the UK which is home to many of the world’s biggest names in internet gaming.
+Chief among these is the UK, which is home to many of the world’s biggest betting brand names.

 Pro-gambling laws have done much to foster healthy competition and provide substantial tax dollars to various European governments.